Compliance and Enforcement

 In keeping with its mandate to manage Canada's fisheries in a sustainable manner, Fisheries and Oceans Canada (DFO) is responsible for enforcing the Fisheries Act and other regulations and legislation.
-Enforcement activities are carried out by Fishery Officers across Canada who conduct regular patrols on the land, on the sea and in the air.
+Enforcement activities are carried out by Fishery Officers in Conservation and Protection detachments across Canada who conduct regular patrols on the land, on the sea and in the air.

 The Department also promotes compliance with the law through education and awareness activities that encourage Canadians to protect fishery resources and habitats.